chanswimm/parabank_e2e/README.md

 # Parabank end-to-end test
 ### Requirement
-Test cases are located in `cypress/integration folder`
+Test cases are located in `cypress/integration folder` Helper functions are located in `cypress/support/commands.js` Database is initialized at each run (Configured in `cypress/support/index.js`) Username and password are generated randomly

 ### Execution
 1. Start cypress by running `./node_modules/.bin/cypress open`